-Thai pink milk evokes happy memories of hubby's childhood.
-This sweet, refreshing drink is at the heart of many of his stories of growing up as a young boy in Thailand.
-So it's only natural that he would want to share this drink with our children.
+Pink milk evokes happy memories of my husband's childhood.
+This sweet, refreshing drink is at the heart of many of his stories about growing up in Thailand.

-In Thailand, pink milk is most commonly known as nom yen (นมเย็น), which translates to iced milk or cold milk.
-It can also be referred to as nom chompoo (นมชมพู), literally pink milk.
-Its signature ingredient is a bright red artificially-flavored syrup that tastes like sala, a palm fruit native to Southeast Asia.
-This concentrated syrup is cloyingly sweet with a really unique almost floral flavor.
-Although other brands exist, the Hale's Blue Boy brand is basically synonymous with this sala-flavored syrup.
+In Thai, pink milk is known as nom yen (นมเย็น), which translates to "iced milk" or "cold milk".
+It can also be referred to as nom chompoo (นมชมพู), meaning "pink milk".
+Its signature ingredient is a bright red, artificially flavored syrup that mimics the taste of sala, a palm fruit native to Southeast Asia.
+This concentrated syrup is intensely sweet with a uniquely floral, almost perfumed flavor.

-When served on the streets of Thailand, many vendors mix the syrup with sweetened condensed milk, evaporated milk, and hot water.
-They often use a milk frother to blend the ingredients together and form a bit of foam before pouring the milky concoction over crushed ice.
-At home, however, we usually just mix the sala syrup with whole milk for an easier and healthier approximation of this sweet treat.
+When served on the streets of Thailand, vendors typically mix the syrup with sweetened condensed milk, evaporated milk, and hot water.
+Many use a milk frother to blend the ingredients and create a light foam before pouring the creamy mixture over crushed ice.
+The result is a rich yet refreshing Thai drink, perfect to enjoy alongside a Thai meal or as a sweet mid-day treat.

 Ingredients

-- Sala Flavored Syrup: This artificially flavored syrup is meant to taste like Sala, a palm fruit native to Southeast Asia.
-It is bright red and extremely sweet.
-I've found it at local specialty Southeast Asian groceries, but it can also be purchased online (ingredient name linked).
+- Sala Flavored Syrup: This artificially flavored syrup is meant to taste like sala, a palm fruit native to Southeast Asia.
+It is bright red and intensely sweet.
+Although other brands exist, the Hale's Blue Boy brand is basically synonymous with this sala-flavored syrup.
+I've found it at local specialty Southeast Asian groceries, but it can also be purchased online (affiliate link: Sala Syrup).

 - Sweetened Condensed Milk: Sweetened condensed milk is used to provide that milky creaminess and a little extra sweetness to the drink.